-5.10 Mixed Funds
+5.10 Mixed funds

-A mixed fund is an overseas fund of money and/or other property which contains or consists of several types of income or gains and/or income or gains from several tax years.
+A mixed fund is an overseas fund of money and/or other property which contains, or consists of:

+- more than one type of income or gains or - income or gains from more than one tax year.

 A typical example is a bank account into which different types of income, such as bank interest, dividends and earnings, or gains are paid.
 Another example of a mixed fund is an asset which has been purchased using a mixture of income and capital monies.